AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 To install the service pack on an [!DNL Adobe Experience Manager] 6.5 instance, follow these steps:

-1. Restart the instance before installation if the instance is in update mode (and this is the case when the instance was updated from an earlier version).
-Adobe also recommends a restart if the current uptime for an instance is high.
+1. Restart the instance before installation if the instance is in update mode (when the instance was updated from an earlier version).
+Adobe recommends a restart if the current uptime for an instance is high.

 1. Before installing, take a snapshot or a fresh backup of your [!DNL Experience Manager] instance.